hcarey-data/Online-Retail-Analysis-Project/README.md

 different types of customers based on their RFM score.
 The customer id slicer can be used to view a customer or group of customers and their rating.
 Stakeholders may use this to target active customers as well as reach out to underperforming ones.
 Since the UK is the top performing country, the company should focus its business operations there.
-However, it may be of use to target lower performing countries like Canada and the United States to generate more sales there as well.
+It is also helpful to suggest contrasting AOV and growth along with revenue generated per country.
+For example, Germany, with 100 customers has a high amount of customers compared with other countries other than the UK.
+However, it's average order value (AOV) is on the lower end of the spectrum.
+The same can be said for France at 92 customers.
+The UK has overwhelmingly both high AOV, customer count, and total revenue.
+Combine this with the highest growth occurring in 2010, it is clear that this country is and should still be the focal point of market sales.